Wine Transport Amphoras

 Their design differed significantly from transport amphoras, as typified by amphoras with wide mouths, ring bases, and decorated glazed surfaces.

 The loutrophoros amphora was used principally for funeral rites and as grave markers.

-The loutrophoros amphora, was used principally for funeral rites.
-Large vases were also used as grave markers and became a motif for Greek tombstones, while some amphorae were used as containers for the ashes of the dead.
+Their large size characterized them, and they became a motif for Greek tombstones, while some amphorae types were used as containers for the ashes of the dead.
 However, by the Roman period, only utilitarian amphorae were usually produced.

 - Herm of Herakles and Hermes